GraphicHealer/AutounattendGUI/README.md

 **MAKE SURE** the `OSDCloud\` folder is at the **ROOT** of the flashdrive, as the OSDCloudGUI program looks for that folder at that location *Specifically*.

-You can copy the `.wim` file to wherever you keep your ISOs on your ventoy drive.
+You can copy the `.wim` file to wherever you keep your ISOs on your Ventoy drive.

 **\*NOTE\*:** You will need to have the wimboot mode setup on your Ventoy drive, follow this page to set it up: https://www.ventoy.net/en/plugin_wimboot.html